 - Cons: Shipping time; longer if purchasing from overseas.
 Shipping can be expensive.
 Possible damage in transit.
 Can be difficult to return records if damaged or incorrect.
 Seller may be difficult to contact.

 JB Hi-Fi is the main Australian retailer in the vinyl market.
-They can afford to buy in bulk, which means prices can be lower than the independents, and Australian storage means shipping prices can be quite cheap too.
 The large number of bricks and mortar stores gives you the option to buy over the counter, or place an order and pickup in store (in some cases) and easily make a return if need be.
-Just don't expect to find a broad range of artists unless you head to a large, central city store.
+Just don't expect to find a broad range of artists unless you head to a large, central metropolitan store.

 - Pros: Large company; opportunity to buy in bulk, which can mean cheaper records and shipping.
 Online and physical stores.

 - Cons: Online costs and stock may not match those in physical stores (e.g. prices may be tied to online-only sales).
 Tend to regularly stock big name and mainstream artists, but smaller bands and genres rotate with varying availability.